questaware/microemacs/src/emacs.md

 execute-program          ^X$  Execute an OS command in the current task exit-emacs               ^X^C
                          A-3
-fetch-file                    The current line contains args <tab> password.
+fetch-file                    The current line contains args <tab> password <tab> opt.
                               The text of args following '/' is the file name.
+                              If opt is present this means the file is not encrypted.
-                              The command cmd is from the environment variable scp.
+                              The command cmd is from the environment variable scp;
+                              It must include the option for the password.
-                              The default is c:\bin\pscp.
+                              The default is c:\bin\pscp -pw.
-                              Executes command cmd -pw password args $(TEMP)/fname.
+                              Executes command cmd password args $(TEMP)/fname.
                               This command is permitted to fail.
-                              If the current file is encrypted then the same key decrypts $(TEMP)/fname.
+                              If opt and the current file is encrypted then the same key decrypts $(TEMP)/fname.
                               The result is in a new buffer.
-                              If the command succeeded then save-file saves the file by the command cmd -pw password $(TEMP)/fname args fill-paragraph           M-Q filter-buffer            ^X#  Write the buffer to a temp, execute a command ^X\       reading the contents, read in the output.
+                              If the command succeeded then save-file saves the file by the command cmd -pw password $(TEMP)/fname args.
+                              Only one save is allowed and obliterates keys/passwords. fill-paragraph           M-Q filter-buffer            ^X#  Write the buffer to a temp, execute a command ^X\       reading the contents, read in the output.
                          ^X|
-find-file                ^X^F Read a file into a buffer, new if unique in name find-tag                 M-FN> Searches all files named tags up from the directory
-                               of the file in the buffer.
+                               In Windows if the command has suffix .exe and can be found on the path do not use cmd.exe otherwise use cmd.exe find-file                ^X^F Read a file into a buffer, new if unique in name find-tag                 M-FN> Searches all files named tags up from the directory of the file in the buffer.